 Application into the French Immersion program is required.
 Registration takes place in February.

-Feel free to visit or call the French Immersion school that serves the area where you live.
-However, your application to the French Immersion Program should be submitted to your designated school or the school your child is currently attending.
+Feel free to contact your French Immersion catchment school that serves the area where you live.
+An application to the French Immersion program must be submitted online via the Online District Language Application Form during the month of February.

 - Late immersion catchment boundaries (Armstrong, Capitol Hill, Marlborough)